-Every animal has different requirements to stay healthy, alive and happy; bearded dragon lighting is not an exception to this rule.
+Every animal has different requirements to stay healthy, alive, and happy; the bearded dragon is not an exception to this rule.
 The type and amount of light, diet, temperature, and cleanliness are the four main components to keeping these, and many other reptiles as healthy and happy as possible.
-Below is bearded dragon enclosure requirements.

 Table of Contents